debnathk/planMyRoute/README.md

 Delivery companies always use this type of tools for efficient delivery plans.
 Here, we have created a tool for efficiently planning the route for delivering automative batteries, where the source of delivery is our battery shop - Debnath Auto Centre, Kolkata.
 We have some dealers in Kolkata where we deliver automotive batteries in a frequent manner.
 The issue we are facing right now is that we don't have a proper delivery schedule.
 Batteries are currently delivered in a scattered manner, which causes much hassle for the delivery guys.
 Not to mention the excessive usage of fuel.
 A tool like this can be useful to overcome the aforementioned challenges.

+## What is TSP?
+The travelling salesman problem, also known as the travelling salesperson problem (TSP), asks the following question: "Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?"
+It is an NP-hard problem in combinatorial optimization, important in theoretical computer science and operations research.

 ## Strategies/tools used by different companies:
 - ORION (UPS)
     - ORION (On-Road Integrated Optimization and Navigation) is a proprietary software by UPS for efficient route planning for multi-driver-multi-stop routes.